McCarthy Stadium

-McCarthy Stadium, The Mac, is a 7,500-seat multi-purpose stadium in Philadelphia, Pennsylvania.
-It is home to the La Salle University Explorers men's and women's soccer teams.
+McCarthy Stadium, nicknamed The Mac, is a 7,500-seat stadium in Philadelphia, Pennsylvania.
+It is home to the La Salle University Explorers men's and women's soccer, and lacrosse teams.
 It was previously the home to the university's American football team until it was discontinued in 2007 after a seven-year revival.
 The facility opened in 1936.
 Its field is surrounded by a six lane, one-quarter mile track.